umbraco/organizer-guide/Organiser-Advice/virtual-meetups.md

 ## Tools

 Zoom is the defacto choice for running a virtual meetup.
-The free accounts have a limit of 40 minutes.
-Umbraco HQ have an 'pro' account that can be used for running meetups without that time limitation.
-Find Ilham Boulghallat on the community Slack if you would like to use HQ's Zoom.
+The free accounts have a limit of 40 minutes, whereas 'pro' accounts can host up to 100 attendees without time limitations.

+Umbraco HQ have an 'pro' account that can be used for running meetups.
+Reach out to Ilham Boulghallat on the community Slack around 1 week in advance of your meetup if you would like to use HQ's Zoom.

 ## In advance